Steps If your Website URL is down

 If your web server is failing to start, this means that there can be an issue with your configuration file.

-Both Apache and Nginx need a correct directive syntax in order for the files to be read.
-The configuration files are located as below
+Both Apache and Nginx need a correct directive syntax for the files to be read.
+The configuration files are located below

 Default Configuration Directories for Apache is